 Given that these funky metal kettles are the tools of a connoisseur, it’s absolutely worthwhile to be a little persnickety.

 For this reason, I am going to touch on some of the fine details to pay attention to when shopping for your own pour over kettle.

 #1 - Flow Rate

 Some kettles pour slower than others, and some are more responsive to subtle shifts.

 Obviously, you want a gooseneck that doesn’t pour too fast, but speed is the lesser issue in comparison to consistency.
 Although a relatively quick pourer may take some practice to get used to, its purpose is wasted if it can’t pour evenly.

-The main goal with pour over coffee - and likely the reason you are even looking into gooseneck kettles - is even extraction of your coffee beans’ flavor.
+The main goal with slow coffee - and likely the reason you are even looking into gooseneck kettles - is even extraction of your coffee beans’ flavor.
 A kettle that sloshes out the spout or drools at the beginning of a pour is going to ruin all that.

 #2 - Material and Design